CMU-17313Q/nodebb-f24-elev8/UserGuide.md

 5- If the word is in our dictionary of bad words, it will get censored and look like this:
  <img width="1359" alt="Screenshot 2024-10-18 at 5 41 39 PM" src="https://github.com/user-attachments/assets/cd1885e2-63bf-4549-a47c-d836848bb6d4">

+**The automated tests:**
+Location: The tests for the inappropriate words feature are located in test/posts.js.
+The actual tests can be found between lines 56 and 92.

+What is Being Tested: the tests added focus on ensuring that the inappropriate words feature works correctly by censoring offensive language in the user posts.

+The first test sets up a mock bad words list and verifies that the censorBadWords function replaces these words with asterisks in the content.

+The second test handles content with no bad words.
+It confirms that when the censorBadWords function is called on clean content, the text remains unchanged, e.g., "This is a clean test"

+The third test deals with special characters and mixed-case bad words (e.g., "This is a BadWord1! and badword2").
+It checks that bad words are censored regardless of their case or punctuation, returning the correct censored version of the content.

 ## User Story 2: Anonymous posts